-Third Trimester: Hemoglobin and Platelet Count
+Third Trimester: Complete Blood Count (CBC)

-Platelets are special cell fragments found in the blood that help form clots to stop bleeding.
+- Platelets are special cell fragments in the blood that help form clots to stop bleeding.
 Women with low platelet counts, or who have platelets that don't function properly to form clots, are at risk of life-threatening bleeding during delivery.
 Follow-up testing may be needed to help determine treatment options if a platelet problem is detected.